Nutrition

 With 1 to 3 grams of net carbs per serving, Miracle Noodle offers low-carb pasta that also spotlights konjac flour.
 Because these wet-packed noodles supply almost no calories or protein, pair them with lean protein, healthy fats and vegetables to keep your meal balanced.

-With a grain-free base that’s keto-friendly, low-calorie and cholesterol-free, these miraculous noodles can make your keto lunch ideas into a more healthful prospect.
-Angel hair and fettuccine shapes are available to turn your Tuscan chicken pasta into a low-carb food fest.
+With a grain-free base that’s keto-friendly, low-calorie and cholesterol-free, these miraculous noodles can turn your keto lunch ideas into a more healthful prospect.
+Angel hair and fettuccine types of pasta are available to turn your Tuscan chicken pasta into a low-carb food fest.

-Miracle Noodle Ready To Eat Spaghetti Nutritional Info (per 85-gram serving)
+Miracle Noodle Fettuccine Nutritional Info (per 85-gram serving)

 • Calories: 5